 Each of these AI technologies contributes uniquely to advancing healthcare, from enhancing diagnostic capabilities to streamlining administrative functions.

-10 common examples of artificial intelligence in healthcare
+10 common examples of AI in healthcare

-Automating administrative tasks
+Automating administrative tasks for healthcare providers

 ML-based radiology results analysis

-What is a good example of AI in healthcare?
-You surely should think of radiology.
 Radiologists working in small groups struggle to obtain the most valuable information.
 Unfortunately, as long as the analysis is conducted by, let’s say, 5 and often exhausted people, the outcome will always be subjective.

-Reducing diagnostic process with deep learning
+Shortening diagnostic process with deep learning

 Among examples of artificial intelligence in healthcare, deep learning is a promising technique for abnormality detection.
 It is widely used to augment the diagnostic process.
 Running deep learning experiments is, in total, much cheaper than hiring researchers for that purpose.
 AI is also less likely to make mistakes and provide inaccurate diagnoses, and even so, it is easy to check at what step the system commits an error.
-AI used in healthcare support doctors in decision-making, thus speeding up and improving the whole diagnostic process.
+AI in healthcare supports doctors in decision-making, thus speeding up and improving the whole diagnostic process.

-Developing smart devices for medical tasks
+Developing electronic health devices for medical tasks

 We live in a world where most people can travel abroad to different climate zones or use diets and exercises that are not exactly meant for their health condition.
 And so, a variety of risks arises due to the fact that there are more and more factors influencing our health.
-The rumor has it that humans can no longer analyze this data efficiently.
+The rumor has it that humans can no longer analyze this health data efficiently.
 But then they meet machine learning, and you know what it says?
 “You have my sword.”
 Well, at least, this is what we heard.

 Real-time vitals monitoring and analysis

-Artificial intelligence examples in medicine regard crucial health metrics monitoring and real-time analysis.
-To obtain a comparison, let’s say that you have 5 researchers in your hospital hired.
-All of their studies are static.
-It means they are prepared on a scheduled date concerning previously determined factors, with the prediction for, let’s say, 5 years.
-Analyzes prepared with the help of artificial intelligence are dynamic and real-time.
 If you need to consider two more factors, researchers have to add them to the system and monitor how results are calculated.
 If you want to span the number of years included in the prediction, you can do it with a few clicks.
 Of course, the system spots that the accuracy for each added year decreases.
-But the clue is that the analysis, once settled, can be easily adjusted to real-time needs.
+But the clue is that the analysis, once settled, can be easily adjusted to specific needs.

 Improving business decision-making

-Read more about AI business applications.
+Read more about AI business applications

 Earlier cancer detection